Understanding chronic cough: Causes, symptoms, and treatment

 Pulmonology & respiratory medicine

 Professor James Hull is a seasoned consultant respiratory physician with over 20 years of experience.
-Based in Windsor, he specialises in asthma, chronic cough, shortness of breath, and respiratory failure.
-Currently practicing at the Princess Grace Hospital, Dr Hull's expertise extends to unexplained breathlessness, exercise physiology, and laryngoscopy.
+Professor Hull specialises in asthma, chronic cough, shortness of breath, and respiratory failure.
+Currently practicing at the Institute of Sport, Exercise and Health, Dr Hull's expertise extends to unexplained breathlessness, exercise physiology, and laryngoscopy.
 Professor Hull is able to prescribe Gefapixant, a new drug for treating chronic, refractory or unexplained coughs, which received approval in the UK recently.

 Professor Hull's academic background includes an MBBS degree from the University of London (2000), a PhD, and FRCP.
 He also holds the title of Fellow of the American College of Sports Medicine (FACSM).
 In addition to his clinical practice, he served as a National Institute for Health Research Clinical Lecturer from 2011 to 2012, contributing to medical education.